bsfconception/WT32-SC01/Demo/Readme.md

 # Test code
 Two examples are provided :
 - WT32_BSF_LVGL_Demo : code based on the previous but adding the LVGL graphical interface.
 A setting enables or disables the LVGL features
-- old/WT32_BSF_Demo : using only TFT_eSPI graphical library

-The both examples have been compiled using Arduino IDE 1.8.15 All the libraries are up to date for building

 the following file list all installed libraries on my system when compiling:
 [Libraries_Version_20220714.txt](https://github.com/bsfconception/WT32-SC01/files/9112208/Libraries_Version_20220714.txt)